 The Company has introduced an executive officer system to separate management from execution and ensure swift decision making and prompt execution of business.
 The Company maintains a management structure such that the Board of Directors focuses on the formulation of management policy and management plans and the oversight of the execution of business, while delegating authority over the execution of product development, sales, administration, and production to the executive officers.
 The Board of Directors meets monthly and, additionally, as necessary.
 By setting the term of office for directors at one year, the Company clearly defines management responsibility for the business year.
 With the objective of strengthening the oversight function of the Board of Directors, an outside director has been elected.
 The outside director is not from the Roland Group and has no vested interest in the Company.

 Role of the Board of Corporate Auditors

 The corporate auditors establish audit standards and audit the execution of duties by the directors.
-Of the four corporate auditors, two are outside auditors who are not from the Company or the Roland Group.
+Of the three corporate auditors, two are outside auditors who are not from the Company or the Roland Group.
 The outside corporate auditors have no vested interest in the Company.

 Relationship between Management Structure and Internal Control Systems

 Internal Control Systems

 The Board of Directors has determined that the systems necessary for ensuring the appropriateness of operations (internal control systems) of the Company are as follows: